alien4cloud/alien4cloud.github.io/admin_guide/user_management.markdown

 weight: 200
 ---

-This section details CALM's *ROLES* and *permissions* by role.
+This section details Alien 4 Cloud's *ROLES* and *permissions* by role.

-# General CALM roles
+# General Alien 4 Cloud roles

 This role list describes basic roles you can grant to a user.
-From his/her roles CALM willl display and allow some operations.
+From his/her roles Alien 4 Cloud will display and allow some operations.
 For example, the navigation bar on top is configured regarding the user roles :

 {: .table .table-bordered}